 Officially the world’s wealthiest country and the third-most happy nation according to the UN’s World Happiness Report, Norway is definitely the place to live if you had the power to just pick any country on the globe.
 All this translates into high wages and a plethora of social programs meant to ensure the wellbeing of every citizen.
 And when everything is taken care of in a country with such a strong economy, you get a large portion of disposable income for various hobbies.
 Add to this the Scandinavian preference towards gambling and you get a very welcoming climate for Norway bet sites.
-Football may not be as popular as in other European countries, however, it still represents the main catalyst for online betting in the region where over 30% of the adult population engages in online betting every week.
+Football may not be as popular as in other European countries, however, it still represents the main catalyst for online betting, being added as part of some betting sites welcome offers in the region where over 30% of the adult population engages in online betting every week.

 From a legislative point of view, however, all this demand for sports betting is met by a strict monopoly of state-owned companies.
 Norsk Rikoto (horse racing) and Norsk Tipping (sports betting) are the only legal betting sites on paper.
 However, Norwegian punters have an almost unlimited inventory of international betting sites they can wager at.